 Adults can take part in a chocolate tasting tour, and learn some fun facts about chocolate making, wrapping etc. (e.g. once the former editor of BBC Good Food Magazine gave some insights at the festival).
-Kids (free for under 6) will be busy with all kinds of workshops not just gobbling chocolates.
+Kids will be busy with all kinds of workshops not just gobbling chocolates.
 In the evenings you can listen to swing, jazz, funky live concerts.
 Hungarian themed chocolates sold at the festival can be excellent gifts to take home and enjoy.

 Budapest National Gallop

 National Gallop is a spectacular equestrian event on the historical Heroes’ Square in Budapest.
 The Gallop race is accompanied by a large scale food fair and cultural shows.
 The location is right near the City Park and Vajdahunyad Castle, so you can easily spend a day here at the festival and visit the nearby Budapest attractions.
 Festival days: